An L-BFGS-B approach for linear and nonlinear system identification under $\ell_1$ and group-Lasso regularization: Numerical results

 The industrial robot identification benchmark introduces multiple challenges, as the system generating the data is highly nonlinear, multi-input multi-output, data are slightly over-sampled (i.e., $\|y_k-y_{k-1}\|$ is often very small), and the training dataset contains a large number of samples, that complicates solving the training problem.
 As a result, minimizing the open-loop simulation error on training data is rather challenging from a computational viewpoint.
 We select the model order $n_x=12$ and shallow neural networks $f_x$, $f_y$ with, respectively, 36 and 24 neurons, and swish activation function $\frac{x}{1+e^{-x}}$.

-In our approach, we found it useful to first identify matrices $A$, $B$, $C$ and a corresponding initial state $x_0$ on training data by solving problem~\eqref{eq:lin-sysid} with $\rho_\theta=\rho_x=0.001$, $\tau=0$ in~\eqref{eq:l2-l1-regularization}, which takes $9.12~s$ by running 1000 L-BFGS-B function evaluations, starting from the initial guess $A=0.99I$ and with all the entries of $B$ and $C$ normally distributed with zero mean and standard deviation equal to $0.1$.
-The largest absolute value of the eigenvalues of matrix $A$ is approximately $0.9776$, confirming the slow dynamics of the system in discrete time.
+We first identify matrices $A$, $B$, $C$ and a corresponding initial state $x_0$ on training data by solving problem~\eqref{eq:lin-sysid} with $\rho_\theta=\rho_x=0.001$, $\tau=0$ in~\eqref{eq:l2-l1-regularization}, which takes $9.12~s$ by running 1000 L-BFGS-B function evaluations, starting from the initial guess $A=0.99I$ and with all the entries of $B$ and $C$ normally distributed with zero mean and standard deviation equal to $0.1$.
+The largest absolute value of the eigenvalues of matrix $A$ is approximately $0.9776$.

 The average $R^2$-score on all outputs is $\overline{R^2}$ = 48.2789 on training data and $\overline{R^2}$ = 43.8573 on test data.
 For training data, the initial state $x_0$ is taken from the optimal solution of the NLP problem, while for test data we reconstruct $x_0$ by running EKF+RTS based on the obtained model for $N_e=10$ epochs.